SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 * Command `Add|{piece}|{composer}|{key}`:

-You need to **add the piece with the information** about it to the other pieces.
+You need to **add the piece and the information** about it to the other pieces.

-If the piece is **already in the collection**, print:
+If the piece is **already in the collection**, you should print:

 `{piece} is already in the collection!`